acpica/acpica/generate/msvc9/readme.txt

 /*
  * Generation of ACPICA with MS Visual Studio 2008
  */

+The Visual Studio project file (for Visual Studio 2008) appears in this directory:

+    generate/msvc9/AcpiComponents.sln

-ACPICA generates with all language extensions disabled, since the code is meant to be highly portable.
+ACPICA generates with all MS C language extensions disabled, since the code is ANSI conformant and is meant to be highly portable.

-There are a couple of include files in MS Visual Studio 2008 that contain // comments.
-These will be flagged as warnings.
-To eliminate these warnings, modify these include files:
+There are a couple of include files in MS Visual Studio 2008 that unfortunately contain non-ANSI // style comments.
+These will be flagged as warnings since language extensions are disabled.

+The VC include files are under one of these directories:

-1) \Program Files\Microsoft Visual Studio 9.0\VC\include\sal.h
+    \Program Files\Microsoft Visual Studio 9.0\VC\include
+    \Program Files (x86)\Microsoft Visual Studio 9.0\VC\include

+To eliminate these warnings, modify each of these include files:

+    sal.h
+    stdlib.h

-Add this to the start of the file:
+For each file, add this statement to the start of the file:

     #pragma warning( disable : 4001 ) /* no warning about "//" comments */

-Add this to the end of the file:
+and add this statement to the end of the file:

     #pragma warning( default : 4001 )

-2) \Program Files\Microsoft Visual Studio 9.0\VC\include\stdlib.h

-Line 773: Change // comment to a /* */ comment
+Note: you may have to change the permissions on these files in order to write to them.